Drivers of digital disruption

 The Internet of Things is beginning to transform the Energy and Utilities sector, with customers, employees and assets all becoming increasingly connected.

-The Connected Series, developed by Deloitte UK, is a collection of reports focusing on the drivers of digital transformation and explores the different ways companies can respond today and in future.
+The Connected Series is a collection of reports focusing on the drivers of digital transformation and explores the different ways companies can respond today and in future.

 The utility’s most important asset